NATALIE LIS

 SUMMARY

 Dr Natalie Lis completed her PhD at the University of Queensland.
 Her research explores how architecture influences bird and human relationships.
-She investigates how human-built structures such as chicken coops, cockfighting arenas, observation hides, sky burial sites and penguinariums act as an intermediary for material exchanges in addition to cultural and social symbolism.
+She investigates how human-built structures such as chicken coops, cockfighting arenas, observation hides, sky burial sites and penguinariums act as an intermediary for material exchanges, cultural and social symbolism, and power relationships.

 EDUCATION